corona-school/backend/common/migration/HOW-TO-MIGRATE-README.md

 # How to migrate with TypeORM
+This Readme will shortly explain how to create database migrations for model changes introduced by a new branch (hereinafter referred to as "target branch").

+## Prerequisites
+It is necessary to have a local postgres database for development with the credentials stored in the corresponding environment variables when creating the migrations.
+This database is later used to store the state of the `dev` branch which is then compared by TypeORM to the state on the target branch.

+## Steps
+You'll need to perform the following steps to use TypeORM's auto generation feature for migrations:

-- Make sure your branch is up-to-date with branch dev
+- Make sure your branch is up-to-date with remote branch `dev`
-- Change branch to dev
+- Change your local branch to `dev`
-- run command `npm run build:clean && npm run web:dev`.
-Your local db is now in target statet
+- Run command `npm run build:clean && npm run web:dev`.
+Your local db is now in the state defined by the current code on the `dev` branch.
-- Change back to your branch
+- Change back to your target branch
-- Generate a migration file with the command `npm run db:migration:generate NAME_OF_MIGRATION`
+- Generate a migration file with the command `npm run db:migration:generate NAME_OF_MIGRATION` where _NAME_OF_MIGRATION_ is a simple and short description of what the new migration should do.
-- Check the generated file and delete unnecessary statements in up like `ALTER COLUMN "verification" SET DEFAULT null` and in down like `ALTER COLUMN "verification" DROP DEFAULT`
+- Check the generated file and delete unnecessary statements in _up_ like `ALTER COLUMN "verification" SET DEFAULT null` and in _down_ like `ALTER COLUMN "verification" DROP DEFAULT` (please also see https://github.com/typeorm/typeorm/issues/3076)

 ## Local testing
 Comming soon...